azul3d/website/README.md

 This repository holds the code for the server running at [azul3d.org](https://azul3d.org).

 Changes accepted into the `master` branch of this repository are automatically served from `azul3d.org`.
-Just submit a PR, if your changes are accepted they will show up automatically at `azul3d.org` shortly thereafter.
+Just submit a pull request: when your changes are accepted they'll automatically appear on the website shortly thereafter.

 ## Overview